Manage user settings

 ## Profile

-Within the **Profile** section you can manage and modify your account name and institution.
-You can optionally add a biography, location, link to a personal or your institution’s website, and upload a profile image.
+In the **Profile** section, you can manage and modify your account name and institution.
+You can optionally add a biography, location, link to a personal or your institution's website, and upload a profile image.

 To edit your intro, click **Edit** at the top of your profile.
 The WYSIWYG editor that opens supports Markdown.

 1. To edit a line, click it.
-To save time, you can type `/` and choose Markdown from the list.
+To save time, type `/` and choose Markdown from the list.

 3. To delete a block, click the drag handle, then click **Delete**.